BOOK YOUR FREE STRATEGY SESSION

 Mitchell Kotheimer, CFP®

-Asset Allocation: An Overview
+Asset allocation: An overview

 Asset allocation describes the distribution of different asset classes within an investor’s portfolio.
 An investor, working with a trusted financial advisor, will determine which particular mix of stocks, bonds, cash, commodities, and real estate fits his or her financial strategy.

-What is Asset Allocation?
+What is asset allocation?

 Diversification is a linchpin in financial plans aiming to mitigate risk.
 Asset allocation, spreading one’s investment across a number of asset classes like stocks, bonds, cash, commodities, and real estate, helps diversify an investor’s portfolio.
 Determining the right asset allocation for a particular investor depends on that investor’s age, risk tolerance, and financial goals.